 - 1. An applicant for the degree must have included in his theological study courses satisfying requirements in Hebrew and Greek or make up any deficiencies without credit. - 2.
 An applicant for the degree shall be required to demonstrate ability to read scholarly French and German.
 Under certain circumstances other languages may be substituted upon recommendation of the adviser and approval of the Doctoral Studies Committee.
 This requirement must be met by the time of the completion of classroom work. - 3.
-An applicant for the degree in the area of Biblical Studies with a major in Semitics and Old Testament must have a working knowledge of Hebrew, be able to read the entire Old Testament in Hebrew and have a satisfactory knowledge of at least two other semitic languages. - 4.
-An applicant for the degree in the area of Biblical Studies with a major in New Testament Literature and Exegesis is required to study the entire New Testament in Greek, as far as possible in class, and must translate the entire Greek New Testament with the use of a lexicon only, either in class or in private study. - 5.
+An applicant for the degree in the area of Biblical Studies with a major in Semitics and Old Testament must be able to think critically in the areas of higher and lower criticism, demonstrate his proficiency in reading the Hebrew Bible, have an advanced knowledge of Hebrew grammar, be able to demonstrate ability in exegesis, have a satisfactory knowledge of ancient Near Eastern history including the archaeological discoveries related to this field, and have a satisfactory knowledge of at least two other Semitic languages.
+The student will not be invited to take his comprehensive written examinations with this major until he has demonstrated to the satisfaction of the department his competency in the Hebrew language. - 4.
+An applicant for the degree in the area of Biblical Studies with a major in New Testament Literature and Exegesis is required to study the entire New Testament in Greek, as far as possible in class, and must translate the entire Greek New Testament with the use of a lexicon only, either in class or in private study and must include in his program 310 Advanced Greek Grammar unless previously completed. - 5.
 An applicant for the degree in the area of Biblical Studies with a major in Bible Exposition is required to achieve a thorough knowledge, both analytical and synthetic, of each book of the Bible.
 At least four semester hours of Greek or Hebrew must be included in the program.
-If the applicant does not have the Th.M. degree from this Seminary he is required to take an additional four hours in Bible Exposition, increasing the minimum number of hours in the major from twenty to twenty-four and the minimum number of hours for graduation from thirty to thirty-four. - 6.
-An applicant for the degree in the area of Theological Studies with a major in Systematic Theology who does not have the degree of Master of Theology from this Seminary may be required to take an additional six hours in Systematic Theology, increasing the minimum number of hours in the major from twenty to twenty-six and the minimum number of hours for graduation from thirty to thirty-six.
+If the applicant does not have the Th.M. degree from this Seminary he is required to take an additional four hours in Bible Exposition, increasing the minimum number of hours in the major from twenty to twenty-four and the minimum number of hours for graduation from thirty to thirty-four.